oelarnes/spells/README.md

 - Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
-- Uses Polars expressions to support second-stage aggregations like z-scores with one call to summon
+- Uses Polars expressions to support second-stage aggregations and beyond like game-weighted z-scores with one call to summon
 - Intended support for larger-than-memory datasets (once I/Polars get it working)

 ## summon